AI Gone Rogue, or AI Governance Gone Missing?

 In a 2026 study reported by the University of Bradford and the Rochester Institute of Technology, researchers applied scientific methods used to assess consciousness in humans directly to AI language models.
 Their conclusion was clear: AI is not conscious, even when it appears to be.
 One of their most striking findings was that, under certain test conditions, an AI system's "consciousness like" score increased when the system was impaired and producing worse output.
 Complexity, they found, is not the same as consciousness.[2]

 In September 2025, Turing Award winner Yoshua Bengio and researcher Eric Elmoznino published a perspective piece in Science titled "Illusions of AI Consciousness."
-Their argument was that AI systems are increasingly satisfying the functional indicators used by consciousness theories, but that does not mean they are conscious.
-It means those theories may not be able to distinguish between genuine consciousness and a sophisticated functional imitation.
-The appearance of awareness is not evidence of awareness.[3]
+Their argument was that AI systems are increasingly ticking the boxes that consciousness theories look for, but that does not mean they are conscious.
+It may just mean those theories cannot tell the difference between real consciousness and a very convincing impression of it.
+Looking aware is not the same as being aware.[3]

-A 2025 study published in Nature Humanities and Social Sciences Communications also concluded that the association between consciousness and current AI algorithms is deeply flawed, and that public perception has been distorted by decades of science fiction.[4]
+A 2025 study published in Nature Humanities and Social Sciences Communications also concluded that linking consciousness to today's AI algorithms is deeply flawed, and that decades of science fiction have distorted how the public sees this.[4]

 There is a degree of intellectual humility required here.
 The deeper scientific question of what consciousness actually is has not been fully resolved, even in relation to humans.
 But for business leaders, this is not the most useful operational question.
 AI does not need to be conscious to cause serious harm.